Skip to content

 npx hyva-sources

-For more information on Tailwind v4's CSS-first configuration, please refer to the TailwindCSS v4 release blog post.
+For more information on Tailwind v4's CSS-first configuration, refer to the TailwindCSS v4 release blog post.

-If your module is not yet Hyvä-compatible, please refer to the documentation on how to make your module Hyvä-compatible.
+If your module is not yet Hyvä-compatible, see the documentation on how to make your module Hyvä-compatible.

-To add a new include path, specify the path relative to your Magento 2 root in your hyva.config.json file. hyva-sources will then generate the correct path based on your theme's structure.
+To add an include path, specify the path relative to your Magento 2 root in your hyva.config.json file.
+The hyva-sources command generates the correct relative path based on your theme's directory structure.

 {